-Those whose abstracts are accepted for presentation will be asked either to give 15-minute oral presentations or to present their work in one of the Sections hour-long poster sessions.
-Abstracts submitted and accepted for the APHA Annual Meeting may not be presented at any other meeting or published in any journal prior to Monday, November 6, 2017.
-Research in the pilot or development stages, small-scale studies, and descriptions of projects without a significant evidence base are best suited to poster presentations.
-Submissions from students are encouraged, and students should indicate their status when submitting their abstracts.
+Abstracts accepted for presentation will be for either a 15-minute oral presentations or a 60-minute poster sessions.
+Abstracts accepted for APHA’s Annual Meeting may not be presented at any other meeting or published in any journal before Monday, October 28, 2019.
+Research in the pilot or development stages, small-scale studies, and project descriptions without a significant evidence base are best suited to poster presentations.
+Student submissions are encouraged and students should indicate their status when submitting their abstracts.

 While it is not necessary to be a member of APHA to submit an abstract, all presenters must be members of APHA and must register for the annual meeting.
 Presentations must be accessible and adhere to Disability Section guidelines for accessibility.

 Continuing Education Credit